If you have landed on this page, you have been itching to get out of the 9-5 office environment and looking for paradise.

-The visa requirements to enter Bali vary based on your nationality.
+The Bali digital nomad visa requirements vary based on your nationality.

 Remote workers from the UK, USA, Canada and EU can enter Bali visa-free for stays of up to 30 days.
 More than 160 nationalities get free entry into Bali for a maximum of a 30-day stay.

-To be a Bali digital nomad, you can apply for a holiday visa which can be divided into three categories:
+Previously, to be a Bali digital nomad, you could apply for a nomad visa Bali which can be divided into three categories:

 - Staying less than 30 days,